The Zombies

 Zombies."
 A quick scan of the liner notes was enough to

 cause concerns.
-The album included a remake of The Zombies' 'Time of
+For one thing the album included a remake of The Zombies'

 tune.
 Another concern; newcomer Sebastián Santa